 - The wound is deep enough to show muscle or bone.

-Injuries to the lower extremities are also one of the most frequent types of injuries to suffer in a motorcycle accident, with one study finding around half of all injured or killed riders suffered injuries to this part of the body.
-The most common type of lower extremity injury to suffer was bone fractures, with the majority of those fractures involving the tibia and the fibula, two bones located in the lower leg.
+Injuries to the lower extremities are also one of the most frequent types of damage in motorcycle accidents.
+One study found that around half of all injured or killed riders suffered injuries to this part of the body.
+The most common type of lower extremity injury to suffer was bone fractures, with most of those fractures involving the tibia and the fibula, two bones located in the lower leg.

 Symptoms of a broken bone in the leg include: